Actalis-CA/CP-CPS/CPS/temp/TLS_CP_CPS.md

 ## 1.2 DOCUMENT IDENTIFICATION

 This document is the **Certificate Policy and Certification Practice Statement** (hereinafter referred to only as **CPS** ) applying to **TLS Server certificates** issued by **Actalis S.p.A.** Version and time of last revision are indicated on the first page.

 This document is published on Actalis’ web site in two languages: Italian and English.
-In the event of any inconsistency between the two versions, the Italian version takes precedence.
+In the event of any inconsistency between the two versions, the English version takes precedence.

 This CPS is published as a signed PDF document in order to ensure its origin and integrity.